What is modeling?

 No matter how well we know them, we don't know what they want to say.
 Even the people who know us the best don't know what we want to say.
 For example, parents can also get things wrong if they speak for the child.

-We mustn't pretend our interpretation is correct!
+We mustn't assume our interpretation is correct!

 Making modeling choices